ajuniper/scratch_firmata/README.md

 # scratch_firmata
 Daemon to connect MIT Scratch to a Firmata board.
 Inspired by http://simplesi.net/scratch-arduino/sca/

-In scratch use either variables or broadcasts to interact with hardware.
+In scratch use either variables or broadcasts to interact with hardware as documented on the above site.

 Variables:
  * pinNN 0/1/on/off/high/low